CatalaLang/catala-book/src/5-3-scopes-toplevel.md

 ### Scope variable declarations

+After the scope name come the scope variables in the scope declaration.
 Scope variables are akin to local variables in a function.
-Their declaration
+Their declaration features:
-features:
 * their input/output status;
 * their name;
 * their type;